ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 ??? question "Based on the presented material, am I able to summarize the candidate's problem statement, methodology, and key findings in 3 bullet points?"

-    This question places the onus on me to put in a best-faith effort at understanding the candidate's presentation.
+    This question places the onus on me to put in a best-faith effort to understand the candidate's presentation.
     If I can summarize the candidate's presentation in 3 bullet points, that's an immediate positive sign.
-    That said, even if I can't summarize the presentation in 3 bullet points, I can use follow-up questions to attempt to understand the presentation better.
+    That said, even if I can't summarize the presentation in 3 bullet points, I can use follow-up questions to attempt to understand the work better.
     If, after a good-faith follow-up,
     the candidate still cannot explain their work in a way that I can understand, only then do we have a red flag.

-??? question "How engaged were the audience during the candidate's presentation?"
+??? question "How engaged was the audience during the candidate's presentation?"

     High engagement is a positive aggregate sign;
     while it doesn't necessarily reveal specific traits,